venkataravuri/nexthink-assignment/README.md

 2. Alert & Notify customers for any anolomies
 3. Observe metrics (throughput and latencies) and take corrective actions.

 A dashobard for Tech.
 Ops. teams to monitor health of Ingestion Processing pipline.
+Use internal anlytics visualization tools such as Grafana tool for this.

 ### Ingestion Processors (Microservices)